TheOdinProject/curriculum/git/intermediate_git/a_deeper_look_at_git.md

 Now that you've had a second to gather your thoughts and attempt to wrap your head around this concept, it might help to go back and look at a concrete example of pointers we used in this lesson.
 Let's think back to our use of `git rebase -i HEAD~2`.
 If you can remember, this command lets us edit the last two commits.
 Do you have any guesses on how Git knew which two commits to edit?
 That's right, by using pointers!
 We start at HEAD, which is a special pointer for keeping track of the branch you're currently on.
 HEAD points to our most recent commit in the current branch.
 That commit points to the commit made directly before it, which we can call commit two.
 That's how `git rebase -i HEAD~2` starts with a HEAD pointer, and then follows subsequent pointers to find which two commits to edit.

 You might be feeling overwhelmed at this point, so let's recap what we've learned.
-A branch is simply a pointer to a single commit.
+A branch is a pointer to a single commit.
 A commit is a snapshot, and it's a pointer to the commit directly behind it in history.
 That's it!

 ### Assignment